kubevirt-ui/kube-gateway/README.md

 ## Features

-- Proxying the Kubernetes API
+- Proxying the Kubernetes API.
-- Serving frontend static assets
+- Serving frontend static assets.
-- Interactive user Authentication, using OAuth2 server (require JWT token using HS256 hash)
+- Interactive user Authentication, using OAuth2 server.
-- Non interactive Bearer token Authentication (require JWT using HS256 hash)
+- Non interactive Bearer token Authentication.
 - oc-proxy can proxy WebSockets, the [noVNC](https://novnc.com/) demo shows WebSocket access to [kubevirt](https://kubevirt.io/) viertual machines noVNC server.
 - oc-proxy can get an access token via [Openshifts OAuth2 server](https://docs.openshift.com/container-platform/4.7/authentication/configuring-internal-oauth.html), if this OAuth2 server is used, the proxy will not require a pre existing token to run, the server is installed by default on [OKD](https://www.okd.io/) k8s clusters.